vmpyre/solana-handbook/docs/handbook/chapter2/sealevel.md

 ## Berkeley Packet Filter

-The standard way to execute code on blockchain is to use a Virtual Machine (VM) and compile the code written in various supported languages into bytecode.
-This code then gets deployed to the blockchain and when the user sends a transaction invoking the contract, the code gets loaded into the VM and executed.
+The standard way to execute code on a blockchain is to use a Virtual Machine (VM) and compile the code, written in various supported languages, into bytecode.
+This code then gets deployed to the blockchain, and when the user sends a transaction invoking the contract, the code gets loaded into the VM and executed.

 Ethereum does this using its own Ethereum Virtual Machine (EVM).
 Some other blockchains make use of Web Assembly (WASM).
-Solana iterated through all possible solutions and chose a variant of the Berkeley Packet Filter (BPF) for its virtual machine.
+Solana iterated through several solutions and chose a variant of the Berkeley Packet Filter (BPF) for its virtual machine.

 Sealevel hands off transactions to the VM, where they are executed as BPF bytecode.
-BPF and its extended version eBPF, originally designed for high-performance packet filtering in networking systems, are in-kernel VMs available in most UNIX-like operating systems.
+BPF and its extended version, eBPF, originally designed for high-performance packet filtering in networking systems, are in-kernel VMs available in most UNIX-like operating systems.

 !!! important